 About The Inn at Lynden

 The Inn at Lynden makes its home in the historic Waples Mercantile Building, formerly the Lynden Department Store.
-For nearly a century, The Lynden Department Store was the gathering place, and the market place, of the Lynden farming community.
+For nearly a century, The Lynden Department Store was the market place of Lynden’s farming community and a destination where the community gathered.

-As a result of his contributions to the history of Lynden, along with the significance of this iconic building, have attracted the attention of the National Park Service.
-They have deemed the building worthy of inclusion onto the National Registry of Historic Places, where it now resides with similar landmark structures across the United States.
+As a result of his contributions to the history of Lynden and the significance of this iconic building, the National Park Service deemed the Waples Mercantile Building worthy of inclusion onto the National Registry of Historic Places.
+We’re proud that it now shares this esteemed title with similar landmark structures across the United States.

 And, now you can reside there too, in comfort and style, while enjoying truly historic hospitality.

 In renovating and re-imagining the Waples Mercantile Building we sought to honor the historical tradition of the building as the center for all things commerce and community focused.

 While the Inn at Lynden occupies the mezzanine and 2nd floor, the ground floor and lower level are home to a diverse and exciting mix of shops and merchants, all offering distinctive goods and services.
 Browse for books and unique collectibles at Village Books, a favorite literary destination in Whatcom County.
 Choose a unique baby gift at the Bellingham Baby Company, or sit down for a board game over a flight of local beers at Overflow Taps.
 Grab a meal full of comfort food at Avenue Bread, where bowls of rich soup compete with oversize sandwiches, salads and delectable baked goods.
 We’re thrilled that now more than ever, the Waples Mercantile Building remains a hub for socializing, for new friendships and for joyful recreating over gourmet food.